My Summer Meadow in a Cool Woody Glen of Western Pennsylvania

 Recalling my childhood in those glorious summer months, my heart fills with gratitude, not frivolity.
 Although severe winters occurred, spring and fall seasons were more than all right.

 Seasons like summer with gloriously warm lengthy evening hours.
 Spring held lovely promises with fragrant blossoms.
-Fall began cooling in the evening, but still had warm fall afternoons.
+Fall began cooling in the evening, but still had cozily warm afternoons.
 These more than made up for enduring the frigid slushy months.

 Long warm summer days, seemed perfect for extended walks into the woods.
 Once there, continuing to the meadow beyond to watch the brilliant azure sky’s frothy white clouds provided alone time for reflection.
 I still appreciate the warmth of a summer day in July, with brilliant sun baking the land.